p-a/kickass-cruncher-plugins/README.md

 Currently included are shared libraries for Mac OS X, Windows (both 32 and 64-bit) and Linux (i386 and x86_64).
 Please see the Build-section for instructions on how to rebuild the native libraries.

-All Exomizer-plugins are included in an IArchive `se.triad.kickass.exomizer.ExomizerArchive`, for convenient loading of all plugins.
+All Exomizer-plugins are included in an IArchive `se.booze.kickass.exomizer.ExomizerArchive`, for convenient loading of all plugins.

 Exomized data is now cached.
 The caching mechanism can be disabled by setting the system property `DISABLE_EXOMIZER_CACHE=true`.
 Cached data is stored as files in `java.io.tmpdir`, e.g. `/tmp` on a Linux system with the extension `.exo`.